 Beyond these basics, you also have an abundance of power-up items to find.
-There are seashells that provide extra lives when collected in bunches (think the coins from Mario), gems that grant temporary invincibility, hornet nests that give Plok a supply of enemy-seeking “buddy hornets” that he can release on command, and a magic amulet that turns his spinning jump into a buzz saw move that can damage enemies.
+There are seashells that provide extra lives when collected in bunches (think the coins from Mario), gems for temporary invincibility, hornet nests to give Plok a supply of enemy-seeking “buddy hornets” that he can release on command, and a magic amulet which turns his spinning jump into a damaging buzz saw move.
 The really exciting power-ups, however, are the various special costumes.
 Each one temporarily transforms Plok into an alternate form with its own unique attack.
 Some of my favorites include Squire Plok’s Contra-like spread shot blunderbuss, Vigilante Plok’s flamethrower, and Plocky’s superpowered boxing gloves.

 Once you beat back the insect invasion, the game takes another sharp turn as Plok descends into the Fleapit to take the fight to the Flea Queen herself.
 Each of the final eight stages within the Fleapit has Plok piloting a different vehicle.
 There’s a unicycle, a monster truck, a helicopter, a tank, a flying saucer, and more.
 Every vehicle has its own control scheme to master and most are too something.
 Too fast, too slow, too slippery, you name it.
 It’s going to take you a lot of practice to make it through this final stretch.